 She looked so eager, as though this were something to be happy about.
 We weren’t the types of people to knit booties and hum over pastel paint swatches– we lived in a house where you had to duck your head or else you’d bump the ceiling.

 Shleisel consulted the slip of paper she’d been given at the clinic.

 “A Christmas baby” the woman smiled, “A miracle.
 Dark hair and warm brown eyes.
 You remember it was me who said it first.
 Your very own miracle.”

 My mind strained to comprehend how this situation could be defined as a miracle.
 Divinely parted waters, crying statues, and rainy days where The Hovel didn’t lose power—those were our sort of miracles.

-We had a long drive home, during which I read aloud from one of her numerous brochures.
+We had a long drive home, during which I read aloud from one of her numerous brochures, their scientific accuracy debatable.

 “In two more weeks it’d double in size.. and have hands and feet and eyelids.
 And apparently you’ll have to pee a lot more.”

 “Awesome,” she said.